 Creating a real estate video in Melbourne isn’t too different from shooting any other video.
 If you’re selling a property and you want to give it the best possible chance to get sold for a good price then a sub par video might mean selling for less.
 In this post I’ll detail the things to do or to watch out for so you can create a real estate video that gets your property sold.

 This step (like with any video) is where you can set yourself up for success.
 The main objective here is to have the space looking clean, tidy and presentable.
 You could hire a decorator to do this for you but it’s also something you can do yourself.
 Fresh flowers in vases, paintings on the wall and nice cushions are an obvious place to start.
 The goal is to have just enough furniture so that the house doesn’t look empty.
 Paying attention to these elements will make your Real Estate video more impressive.

-In terms of equipment, you’ll want to have a way to create motion in the images (we’ll talk more about that in a second) so a slider or an electronic gimbal is a must.
+In terms of equipment, you’ll want to have a way to create motion in your property videos (we’ll talk more about that in a second) so a slider or an electronic gimbal is a must.

 You’ll also want a nice wide camera lens so that you can show all of the room at once.
 It is possible to go too wide though – you don’t want to have your walls bending in and distorting.